rhayes777/PyAutoFit/docs/overview/non_linear_search.rst

    conf.instance.push(new_path="path/to/config", output_path="path/to/output")

-The path structure within this folder of a given non-linear search can be chosen using the ``path_prefix`` input when the non-linear search is instantiated.
+The path structure within this folder of a given non-linear search is set using the ``path_prefix``.
 For fits to many data-sets, this is important in ensuring results are clearly labeled and the path where outputs occur do not clash.

 The example code below would output the results to the path ``/path/to/output/folder_0/folder_1/example_mcmc``: